Bioconductor/bioc_git_transition/doc/scenario-7-add-collaborators.md

    git checkout master
    ```

-1. Pull the GitHub changes to your local repository.
+1. Fetch and merge the GitHub changes to your local repository.

     ```
-    git pull

-    ## alternative:
-    ## git fetch
+    git fetch origin
+    git merge
-    ## git merge
+    ## alternative: git pull
     ```

+    If you have conflicts after the `merge` step, see [Scenario 5][].

 1. Push your local repository to the upstream _Bioconductor_ repository.